Imaging Technique for the Treatment of Neurological Conditions

 Loyola takes a multidisciplinary approach to patient care and provides support services for patients and families.
-Our neurology and neurosurgery departments are ranked as 28th in the country on U.S. News & World Report’s 2019-2020 Best Hospitals list.
+Our neurology and neurosurgery department is ranked among the top 50 in the country on U.S. News & World Report’s 2020-21 Best Hospitals list..

 As an academic medical center, Loyola provides compassionate, exceptional care to patients and trains future leaders in neurology and neurosurgery.
 Loyola’s neuro intensive care unit is staffed by certified technologists and trained neurology nurses, who have earned Magnet status.